awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetHLSStreamingSessionURL.md

 The request accepts the following data in JSON format\.

+ ** [ContainerFormat](#API_reader_GetHLSStreamingSessionURL_RequestSyntax) **   <a name="KinesisVideo-reader_GetHLSStreamingSessionURL-request-ContainerFormat"></a>
+Specifies which format should be used for packaging the media\.
+Specifying the `FRAGMENTED_MP4` container format packages the media into MP4 fragments \(fMP4 or CMAF\)\.
+This is the recommended packaging because there is minimal packaging overhead\.
+The other container format option is `MPEG_TS`\.
+HLS has supported MPEG TS chunks since it was released and is sometimes the only supported packaging on older HLS players\.
+MPEG TS typically has a 5\-25 percent packaging overhead\.
+This means MPEG TS typically requires 5\-25 percent more bandwidth and cost than fMP4\.
+The default is `FRAGMENTED_MP4`\.
+Type: String
+Valid Values:` FRAGMENTED_MP4 | MPEG_TS`
+Required: No

  ** [DiscontinuityMode](#API_reader_GetHLSStreamingSessionURL_RequestSyntax) **   <a name="KinesisVideo-reader_GetHLSStreamingSessionURL-request-DiscontinuityMode"></a>
 Specifies when flags marking discontinuities between fragments will be added to the media playlists\.
 The default is `ALWAYS` when [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) is `SERVER_TIMESTAMP`, and `NEVER` when it is `PRODUCER_TIMESTAMP`\.
-Media players typically build a timeline of media content to play, based on the time stamps of each fragment\.
+Media players typically build a timeline of media content to play, based on the timestamps of each fragment\.
 This means that if there is any overlap between fragments \(as is typical if [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) is `SERVER_TIMESTAMP`\), the media player timeline has small gaps between fragments in some places, and overwrites frames in other places\.
 When there are discontinuity flags between fragments, the media player is expected to reset the timeline, resulting in the fragment being played immediately after the previous fragment\.
-We recommend that you always have discontinuity flags between fragments if the fragment time stamps are not accurate or if fragments might be missing\.
-You should not place discontinuity flags between fragments for the player timeline to accurately map to the producer time stamps\.
+We recommend that you always have discontinuity flags between fragments if the fragment timestamps are not accurate or if fragments might be missing\.
+You should not place discontinuity flags between fragments for the player timeline to accurately map to the producer timestamps\.
+Type: String
+Valid Values:` ALWAYS | NEVER`
+Required: No

+ ** [DisplayFragmentTimestamp](#API_reader_GetHLSStreamingSessionURL_RequestSyntax) **   <a name="KinesisVideo-reader_GetHLSStreamingSessionURL-request-DisplayFragmentTimestamp"></a>
+Specifies when the fragment start timestamps should be included in the HLS media playlist\.
+Typically, media players report the playhead position as a time relative to the start of the first fragment in the playback session\.
+However, when the start timestamps are included in the HLS media playlist, some media players might report the current playhead as an absolute time based on the fragment timestamps\.
+This can be useful for creating a playback experience that shows viewers the wall\-clock time of the media\.
+The default is `NEVER`\.
+When [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) is `SERVER_TIMESTAMP`, the timestamps will be the server start timestamps\.
+Similarly, when [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) is `PRODUCER_TIMESTAMP`, the timestamps will be the producer start timestamps\.
 Type: String
 Valid Values:` ALWAYS | NEVER`
 Required: No